2dav/crabgrind/README.md

 > cargo valgrind test

 ### License
-`crabgrind` is distributed under the same license terms as the `Valgrind` that is GPL version 2.
+`crabgrind` is distributed under `MIT` license.

+`Valgrind` itself is a GPL2, however `valgrind/*.h` headers are distributed under a BSD-style license, so we can use them without worrying about license conflicts.